Al-Jabr

 Al-Jabr provided an exhaustive account of solving for the positive roots of polynomial equations up to the second degree.
 It was the first text to teach elementary algebra, and the first to teach algebra for its own sake.
 It also introduced the fundamental concept of "reduction" and "balancing" (which the term al-jabr originally referred to), the transposition of subtracted terms to the other side of an equation, i.e. the cancellation of like terms on opposite sides of the equation.
-Mathematics historian Victor J. Katz regards Al-Jabr as the first true algebra text that is still extant.
+The mathematics historian Victor J. Katz regards Al-Jabr as the first true algebra text that is still extant.
 Translated into Latin by Robert of Chester in 1145, it was used until the sixteenth century as the principal mathematical textbook of European universities.

-Several authors have also published texts under this name, including Abū Ḥanīfa al-Dīnawarī, Abū Kāmil Shujā ibn Aslam, Abū Muḥammad al-ʿAdlī, Abū Yūsuf al-Miṣṣīṣī, 'Abd al-Hamīd ibn Turk, Sind ibn ʿAlī, Sahl ibn Bišr, and Šarafaddīn al-Ṭūsī.
+Several authors have also published texts under this name, including Abu Hanifa Dinawari, Abu Kamil, Abū Muḥammad al-ʿAdlī, Abū Yūsuf al-Miṣṣīṣī, 'Abd al-Hamīd ibn Turk, Sind ibn ʿAlī, Sahl ibn Bišr, and Šarafaddīn al-Ṭūsī.

 Legacy

 R. Rashed and Angela Armstrong write:

-J. J. O'Connor and E. F. Robertson wrote in the MacTutor History of Mathematics archive:
+J. J. O'Connor and E. F. Robertson wrote in the MacTutor History of Mathematics Archive:

-The book
+Content

 The book was a compilation and extension of known rules for solving quadratic equations and for some other problems, and considered to be the foundation of algebra, establishing it as an independent discipline.
 The word algebra is derived from the name of one of the basic operations with equations described in this book, following its Latin translation by Robert of Chester.